 CEOs are making themselves more visible because external stakeholders want executives to demonstrate their commitment to corporate values and social responsibility.
 The external activism has led to the CEO being more communicative internally to ensure messaging alignment.

-At one time, the innovative CEO was the one who walked through the organization, chatting with employees (now called leader rounding) and holding morning breakfast meetings.
+At one time, the innovative CEO was the one who walked through the organization, chatting with employees (now called leader rounding) and holding 10-minute morning meetings.
 They remain good communication tactics, but as organizations become more dispersed, communication through technology emerges as the primary communication strategy.
 The 2023 employee communication trends include the CEO taking a more active and direct role in sharing and reinforcing the corporate mission, values, strategies, change plans, social responsibility, and more.
 They also personally recognize workforce efforts that carry a lot of weight with employees.
 CEOs are posting on LinkedIn and Twitter to promote the corporate brand and recognize employee accomplishments, and internally are making videos, recording podcasts, holding virtual meetings, and personally attending staff meetings.

 The short-form educational video, like those posted on TikTok, appeal to younger employees who want information delivered quickly.
 The videos can engage people looking for a job and enable employees to share their employee experience.
 The short videos can also boost the employer brand when posted on social media.
 Many don't realize that short-form educational videos can help your leaders share information with staff members or present brief explanations for training purposes.
 "The long-form video has a time and place, but the short-form video rules the day, and all the social media platforms are built for video.
 Keep your messaging singular in nature, meaning one or two points max and a call to action, even if that is a link back to the website." says Walter Orechwa, Director of Digital Solutions at IRI Consultants.